 This is up to you, as you know your own child and what works best for them.
 Sometimes even taking action and making up a reward chart is enough to show the child that you care and are willing to help them get through this difficult phase.
 Rewards can help to reverse the negative emphasis on wet beds.
 Brolly Sheets has a free downloadable rewards chart you can print here.
 We made it in word so you can edit it.
-Click here to download.
+We have some great Reward Downloads.

 Reward charts can help change the behaviours that can have an influence on bedwetting but only sometimes help cure the actual wetting.